OHSU Emergency Mass Notification System

-A method of communicating emergency information to a large number of people as quickly as possible.
+OHSU Alert is a method of communicating emergency information to a large number of people as quickly as possible.
 It is not used for non-emergency, routine or spam messages.

 - Potential life-threatening situations on campus

-- Building Emergencies
+- Building emergencies

 - Campus closings

 Messages will include an OHSU Alert header, a location, some direction about action, and where more information can be found.
 Messages are deliberately short—80 characters or less—to accommodate most text devices.